cpittet/ada-teamphilippe/index.md

 #### Where do they come from ?

 ![](scatter_continent1.png)
 ![](scatter_continent2.png)
 ![](scatter_continent3.png)
 ![](scatter_continent4.png)
 ![](scatter_continent5.png)

+Similarly to the analysis on genders, the only features that matters here are the number of quotes and the negative score but the positive score is not relevant (not statistically significant at level 5\%).
+Again, there is some contrast between the number of quotes in different groups.
+The more American quotes there is, the lower the price tend to be whereas the more quotes there are in Europe or Asia, the higher the price is likely to be.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="600" allowfullscreen="true" src="coeffs_continent.html"></iframe>

 #### How old are they ?

+Here we look at the different ranges of age in the authors.
+Namely we consider the ranges [0-25], [26-50], [51-75], [76+].

 ![](scatter_age1.png)
 ![](scatter_age2.png)
 ![](scatter_age3.png)
 ![](scatter_age4.png)

+We don't change a winning team... it is again the count of quotes and the negative score that matter most.
+However, the positive score for the 76+ authors seem to be relevant as well.
+But, as surprisingly as before, the corresponding coefficient is negative, meaning that the more positive the quotes are for these people, the lower the stock price tends to be.

+We can also look at the magnitude of the significant coefficient for the negative scores.
+A larger coefficient would mean that this group is more "influential" or gives stronger indication that the stock price will be high (as they are all positive).
+For example here, the most relevant group would be the 26-50, which tend to be the most active and powerful in the industry in general, seem to weigh more in the behavior of the stock prices than the other 2 groups.
+This also reflect the fact that we have a majority of people in this range of age in our dataset.

+A contrast in the count of quotes also emerges.
+Young people seem to be more critical in their opinions than older people.
+Indeed, the coefficient for the count of quotes by young people (0-25) is negative whereas the one for the older people (76+) is positive.
+This is in concordance with our previous [analysis](#global-result-neygo).

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="800" allowfullscreen="true" src="coeffs_age.html"></iframe>